CoinRabbit Review – Is CoinRabbit Safe & Legit?

 On the other hand, bear-market loans are applied when you expect the price of an asset to go down, and you want to short-sell it.
 In such cases, you put down stablecoins (or any other supported coin as the collateral) and get a predetermined number of tokens.
 If your prediction is correct and the asset loses value, you still get your initial crypto asset, which is now worth more in the crypto world.

-As of writing, Coinrabbit supports nine different crypto assets as collateral.
+As of writing, Coinrabbit supports nine different crypto and digital assets as collateral.
 They are Bitcoin, Ethereum, Bitcoin Cash, Firo, Nano, Dogecoin, Ripple, Digibyte, Shiba Inu, Ravencoin, Monero and many more coins.

 How to borrow crypto: